 IDEA operates according to the school calendar adopted annually by the Board of Directors.
-Holidays may be used as school make-up days for days lost due to bad weather.
-The latest changes to the calendar will be available on the IDEA website.
+Holidays may be used as school make-up days for learning days lost due to bad weather or other closure.
+The dates will be communicated in advance and updated on the online version of the calendar.
+The latest changes to the calendar will be available on the IDEA-website at https://ideapublicschools.org/parents/academic-calendars/.